matthewLeFevre/level/test.md

 #### HTML

-Do to the nature of the project HTML needs to be tailored to ever project and mostly be dynamically created by JavaScript
+Due to the nature of the project HTML needs to be tailored to every project and mostly be dynamically created by JavaScript

 #### CSS

 CSS is totally dependent on the Project.
 Use CSS at your own risk.
-The CSS I have created was concieved for FHD blog subsites.
+The CSS I have created was concieved for FHD blog subsites and their associated branding.

 #### JavaScript